FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 Because capital delta is more common in math than lower case delta, dictating delta produces upper case delta.
 Lower case delta is dictated as small delta.

 There are three subscripting settings: automatic, automatic numbers, and manual.
-Regardless of which setting is active, dictating flat or straight before dictating letters prevents automatic subscripting of letters after them.
+Regardless of which setting is active, dictating flat or straight before dictating letters prevents automatic subscripting of letters after them but will subscript subsequent numbers (including numbers immediately after exponentiation that was dictated immediately after letters).

 <h2>Automatic Subscript Setting Rules</h2>